Grand Duchy of Mecklenburg-Strelitz: History

 The Duchy of Mecklenburg-Strelitz, established according to the dynastic Treaty of Hamburg in 1701, adopted the corporative constitution of the sister Duchy of Mecklenburg-Schwerin by an act of September 1755.

-During the Napoleonic Wars it was spared the infliction of a French occupation through the good offices of King Maximilian I Joseph of Bavaria and his minister Maximilian von Montgelas; Duke Charles II declared neutrality in 1806 and joined the Confederation of the Rhine in 1808, however, he withdrew in 1813 on the eve of the German campaign in favor of an alliance against Napoleon.
-He joined the German Confederation established by the 1815 Congress of Vienna to succeed the dissolved Holy Roman Empire; he and his cousin Frederick Francis I of Mecklenburg-Schwerin both assumed the title of grand duke (Großherzog von Mecklenburg).
-The Congress of Vienna further recognized that the grand duke and four other princes should receive special compensation totaling 69,000 "souls" in the Saar region.
-However, the grand duke exchanged title to his land to Prussia for a monetary payment.
+During the Napoleonic Wars it was spared a French occupation through the good offices of King Maximilian I Joseph of Bavaria and his minister Maximilian von Montgelas.
+Duke Charles II declared neutrality in 1806 and later joined the French-dominated Confederation of the Rhine in 1808.

+In 1813, Charles left the Confederation and joined Sixth Coalition against Napoleon for the German campaign against him.

+After Napoleon's final defeat, Charles joined the German Confederation established by the 1815 Congress of Vienna to succeed the dissolved Holy Roman Empire.
+He and his cousin Frederick Francis I of Mecklenburg-Schwerin both assumed the title of grand duke (Großherzog von Mecklenburg).
+The Congress further decreed that Charles and four other princes should receive special compensation totaling 69,000 "souls" in the Saar region.
+However, Charles ceded his share of this land to Prussia for a monetary payment.